Community Odour Monitoring Project

 (for project volunteers only)

 Odours have become a prominent issue in some communities in the Wood Buffalo region, as a result, WBEA's Human Exposure Monitoring Program (HEMP) monitors, detects and chemically characterizes odour compounds in ambient air.
-In addition to using specialized instrumentation to detect odours, HEMP is launching a community-based odour monitoring project since 2013.
+In addition to using specialized instrumentation to detect odours, HEMP has coordinated a community-based odour monitoring project since 2013.
 This community initiative ran for the past 2 years within the Fort McMurray urban community districts, and as of April 2015, the Community Odour Monitoring Project (COMP) is focused on Anzac and surrounding First Nations communities.

-Recruitment and training of volunteers is planned for May 2013.
-The project will run for approximately one year, but it does not require a large commitment of time.
+COMP runs for approximately one year in a community, but it does not require a large commitment of time.
 In fact, volunteers are asked to go about their daily activities and simply record odours if, and when, they are noticed.

-Residents selected for the community odour panel are trained to recognize and quantify the specific odour types that may exist in the geographical area of Fort McMurray.
-Volunteers are then be trained to quantify the level of odours, and to report these observations.
-When community volunteers experience odours they are asked to record their response to the odour through one of 3 methods of their choice: 1) Website; 2) Smart phone application; or 3) prepaid response observation cards, to be sent for further assessment and data analysis.
+Residents are currently being recruited for the community odour panel.
+Panel members will be trained to recognize and quantify the specific odour types that may exist in Anzac and the surrounding area.
+Volunteers will also be trained to quantify the level of odours, and to report these observations.
+When community volunteers experience odours they will be asked to record the odour through one of four methods: 1) Website; 2) Smart phone application; 3) prepaid response observation cards, or 4) a dedicated telephone reporting line.

-WBEA will use the data collected to better understand the odour patterns impacting the community of Fort McMurray.
+WBEA will use the data collected to better understand the odour patterns impacting the region.
 Data gathered will also be used to inform the public and to address the odour concerns of local residents.
 Others can use the data to better understand which of their activities may be causing an odour problem, and how to best control odours.

 WBEA will communicate project conclusions, and will continue to use existing odour measurement methods to share a wider picture of the state of odours in the region.
-A final report will present the results of the collected data, major statistics, relations with community odour panel observations and conclusions gained from the monitoring project.
+A final report of each monitoring year will present the results of the collected data, major statistics, relations with community odour panel observations and conclusions gained from the monitoring project.
 Click to view Community Odour Monitoring Project Results.